aws-samples/sample-r-server/README.md

 #### RStudio

-Show sidebar to install and configure Positron Assistant.
+From RStudio, show sidebar to install and configure Posit Assistant.
 Select `Configure another provider` and configure `Amazon Bedrock`.
 Select a [Region](https://docs.aws.amazon.com/bedrock/latest/userguide/models-region-compatibility.html#model-regions-anthropic) with Anthropic Claude models.
 Enter either `EC2` or do not specify a *AWS Profile* value.

 Below video shows installation and configuration in RStudio Server